 In this section you can find details of our various communications and community engagement tools, including options that allow you to choose how you want to hear from us.

 UA Insight is a printed newsletter mailed to all UA households six times a year, from the City of Upper Arlington, Upper Arlington Schools and the Upper Arlington Public Library.
 Additional copies can be found at City buildings, local libraries and schools offices.
 We hope you enjoy receiving and reading UA Insight, and that you find value in the information we provide about your community .

-Electronic version of the most recent edition is available by clicking on newsletter image.
-Back issues of UA Insight, and its predecessor, City Insight, can be accessed via the Archives Portal – Newsletter search type.
+An electronic version of the most recent edition is available by clicking on the newsletter image.
+Back issues of UA Insight, and its predecessor, City Insight, can be accessed via the Archives Portal – using the Newsletter search type.

 This popular publication of the Parks & Recreation Department is mailed to all UA households and existing customers three times per year, providing access to a comprehensive catalog of programs, classes, activities and special events for all ages.
 An electronic “flipbook” is produced in conjunction with each issue, providing you with convenient access to online registration.